LeandroGregorio7/smart-obia/README.md

 | **Explainability** | Black-box or basic thresholding. | Black-box. | Complete Black-box. | **Transparent (SHAP).** Tells you exactly *which* band drove the decision. |
 | **Validation** | Basic error matrix. | External tools required. | Built-in (often python-only metrics). | **Automated HTML Dashboards** directly inside QGIS. |

-### Detailed Comparison

-*   **Pixel-Based Classification:** Each pixel is treated as an independent unit, and classification is based solely on the spectral values of that pixel.
-This can result in noise and a lack of spatial coherence [1].
-*   **GEOBIA (Geographic Object-Based Image Analysis):** Divides remote sensing images into meaningful image objects (segments) and evaluates their spatial, spectral, and temporal characteristics.
-This reduces noise and improves classification accuracy by considering spatial context [2].
-Standard GEOBIA plugins in QGIS often offer simpler algorithms.
-*   **Deep Learning:** Uses deep neural networks for classification, achieving high accuracy.
-However, it requires large volumes of training data and robust computational hardware (GPUs).
-The interpretability of Deep Learning models is often a challenge, as they are frequently considered "black boxes" [3].
-Plugins like QGIS Deepness [4] bring this capability to QGIS.
-*   **Smart OBIA:** Combines the robustness of the OBIA approach with optimized Machine Learning algorithms and explainability via SHAP.
-By classifying pre-segmented objects, Smart OBIA offers results with high spatial coherence and reduces the need for extreme hardware, making it accessible to a wider range of users.
-The integration of HTML dashboards for statistical validation and model explainability are key differentiators.

 ---

 ## ⚙️ Algorithms & Core Functions

-Smart OBIA provides a suite of algorithms via `scikit-learn` to handle various cartographic challenges.
+Smart OBIA provides a robust suite of machine learning algorithms to handle various cartographic challenges.
 Each function is optimized to read QGIS vectors efficiently:

 *   🌲 **Random Forest (RF):** The gold standard for remote sensing.
 Builds an ensemble of decision trees.
-Excellent for high-dimensional data (dozens of bands/textures) and highly resistant to overfitting.
+Excellent for high-dimensional data and highly resistant to overfitting.
 *   🌳 **Extra Trees (ET):** Similar to Random Forest, but introduces more randomness in the cut-off points.
 Often faster and performs exceptionally well on noisy datasets.
+*   🚀 **CatBoost:** A high-performance gradient boosting library that handles categorical features automatically and provides state-of-the-art accuracy for complex spatial patterns.
 *   📐 **Support Vector Machine (SVM):** Uses geometric hyperplanes to separate classes in 3D space.
-Highly effective for complex, non-linear boundaries when features are well-scaled.
+Highly effective for complex, non-linear boundaries.
 *   📊 **Gaussian Mixture Models (GMM):** A probabilistic clustering model that assumes all data points are generated from a mixture of Gaussian distributions.
 Great for continuous spectral transitions.
-*   📈 **Automated SHAP Validation:** Every classification generates an interactive HTML Validation Report featuring Overall Accuracy, F1-Scores, Spatial Confusion Matrices, and **Feature Importance (SHAP)** graphs.
-SHAP (SHapley Additive exPlanations) is a powerful tool for unveiling the influence of individual features on model predictions, providing interpretability [5].
+*   📈 **Automated SHAP Validation:** Every classification generates an interactive HTML Validation Report featuring Overall Accuracy, F1-Scores, Spatial Confusion Matrices, and **Feature Importance (SHAP)** graphs for model interpretability [5].

 ---